harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

-Genes from the module were visually inspected for promotor hunting This gave 15 high confidence genes and 27 lower confidence genes
+Genes from the module were visually inspected for promotor hunting This gave 15 high confidence genes and 27 lower confidence genes Also analyse all genes with an fpkm value above 10,000 in at least one timepoint, 23 genes

 Extract the 3000 bases upstream of these genes